 The MSW program is also offered at off-campus locations throughout the state.
 Current distance education sites are in the Sonoma County and Ventura County areas.
 Courses are taught using face-to-face instruction, as well as interactive television and web-based instructional support.
 The distance education MSW is offered using a 3-year program plan in the Child and Family Wellbeing concentration.
 Students attend courses on Saturdays and complete field education requirements during the second and third academic years of the program.
 The part-time CalSWEC Child Welfare Stipend program is available to qualified distance education students.

 The Master of Social Work degree offers opportunity for study in three areas of concentration: Child and Family Wellbeing, Adulthood and Aging, and Integrated Health.
-Students designate their choice of concentration in the first semester of the foundation year.
+Students designate their choice of concentration during the foundation coursework.
+Advanced Standing Program students are offered admission to a specific concentration.
 The second-year courses and field placement will be determined by this choice of concentration.
-While students are not required to designate a concentration, program stipend recipients and students who choose to complete the Pupil Personnel Services Credential are required to choose a specific concentration (refer to those sections for more information).
+Program stipend recipients and students who choose to complete the Pupil Personnel Services Credential are required to choose a specific concentration (refer to those sections for more information).

 The Child and Family Wellbeing concentration prepares students to use strength-based and evidence-based approaches to promote positive child and family functioning across diverse populations.